GHZ transform (I): Bell transform and quantum teleportation

-The $n$-qubit ($n\ge 3$) permutation gate (\ref{P_n}) is not always a Clifford gate.
-For examples, both the Toffoli gate and the Fredkin gate \cite{NC2011} can be regarded as three-qubit permutation gates, but they are not Clifford gates, see \ref{n permutation gate} for a relevant discussion.
-The $n$-qubit phase gate $E^{(n)}$ (\ref{E n}) is not a Clifford gate, when the phase factors $e^{i\alpha_{k_1k_2\cdots k_n}}$ are not $\pm 1$ or $\pm i$.
-Therefore, the higher dimensional Bell transform $B_{ell}^{(n)}$ (\ref{high_Bell}) is not a Clifford gate in general.

-In quantum information and computation \cite{NC2011, Preskill97}, the GHZ states \cite{GHZ89, GHZ90} are regarded as maximally entangling multi-qubit states in various entanglement theories \cite{PV05, Bruss02}.
-So it is reasonable to assume the higher dimensional Bell transform (\ref{high_Bell}) as a maximally entangling multi-qubit gate.
+The GHZ transform (\ref{high_Bell}) is not a Clifford gate in general.
+The $n$-qubit ($n\ge 3$) permutation gate (\ref{P_n}) may not be a Clifford gate.
+For example, the Toffoli gate and the Fredkin gate \cite{NC2011} are three-qubit permutation gates but they are not Clifford gates (Appendix~\ref{appendix A}).
+The $n$-qubit phase gate $E^{(n)}$ (\ref{E n}) is not a Clifford gate when the phase factors $e^{i\phi_{\textit{k}_1\textit{k}_2\ldots \textit{k}_n}}$ are not $\pm 1$ or $\pm i$.
+Furthermore, the GHZ transform (\ref{high_Bell}) is a maximally entangling multi-qubit gate, in view of the fact that the GHZ states \cite{GHZ89, GHZ90} are always chosen as maximally entangling multi-qubit states in various entanglement theories \cite{PV05, Bruss02}.